 Both doctors and patients surveyed in the study see a role for the pharmaceutical industry that goes beyond merely developing new medicines.
 89% of the doctors surveyed agree or strongly agree that pharma should improve the quality of life of patients.
 73% of patients agree or strongly agree that pharma companies should be strongly embedded in our society1.

-The full study can be found via this link.
 Below are some of the key findings from the report: